 The project to be undertaken by the student should address a substantive issue in the workplace.
-The project will test the student's ability to define a real life problem of concern to the company, design a strategy for addressing the problem, gather data, formulate and evaluate options and make recommendations.
+The project will test the student's ability to define a real-life problem of concern to the company, design a strategy for addressing the problem, gather data, formulate and evaluate options and make recommendations.

 An ATU Sligo project supervisor/mentor will be assigned to each project.
 The mentor will act as a guide in agreeing the relevance, and scope of the project, and monitor the progress on a regular basis.
 Online learning tools and technologies will be utilised to facilitate the supervision and assessment of the work-based learning project by the academic supervisor.

 The following are the learning outcomes to be achieved through completion of the work-based learning project:

-- Work independently on a research project.
+• Work independently on a research project.

-- Source literature relevant to the project.
+• Source literature relevant to the project.

-- Plan and organise activities within a limited timeframe.
+• Plan and organise activities within a limited timeframe.

-- Interpret and evaluate research findings.
+• Interpret and evaluate research findings.

-- Present a report on the research findings.
+• Present a report on the research findings.

-Application Closing Date : 31st August 2018
+Application Closing Date : 18th August 2023

 To qualify for entry to this Special Purpose Award a standard applicant must achieve a pass in the leaving certificate (or equivalent examinations) with five grade Ds which must include Mathematics and English or Irish.
 An E in Higher Level Mathematics is also acceptable, as is a B2 or higher in Foundation Mathematics.

-There will be progression pathways for those students who successfully complete this Special Purpose Award and who wish to continue on to undertake a degree in Quality or Manufacturing Management or other relevant online programmes at IT Sligo.
+There will be progression pathways for those students who successfully complete this Special Purpose Award and who wish to continue on to undertake a degree in Quality or Manufacturing Management or other relevant online programmes at ATU Sligo.
 Students who meet the eligibility criteria to enter the full degree programme can therefore upgrade their skills in specific areas while still earning credits towards a final degree award.

 |Work Based Project||30|